Tetrasomy X

-Tetrasomy X, also known as 48,XXXX, is a chromosomal disorder in which a female has four, rather than two, copies of the X chromosome.
+Tetrasomy X, also known as 48,XXXX or Poly-X Klinefelter, is a chromosomal disorder in which a female has four, rather than two, copies of the X chromosome.
 It is associated with intellectual disability of varying severity, characteristic "coarse" facial features, heart defects, and skeletal anomalies such as increased height, clinodactyly (incurved pinky fingers), and radioulnar synostosis (fusion of the long bones in the forearm).
 Tetrasomy X is a rare condition, with few medically recognized cases; it is estimated to occur in approximately 1 in 50,000 females.

 The disorder has a wide range of symptoms, with phenotypes (presentations) ranging from slight to severe.
 It is suspected to be underdiagnosed, as are other sex chromosome disorders.
 Life outcomes vary; some women have had education, employment, and children, while others have remained dependent into adulthood.
 Life expectancy does not appear to be substantially reduced.
 Tetrasomy X has phenotypic overlap with a number of more common disorders, such as trisomy X and Down syndrome, and diagnosis is usually unclear prior to chromosomal testing.

 Tetrasomy X is generally not inherited but rather occurs via a random event called nondisjunction during gamete or zygote development.
 The formal term for the karyotype (Note: 'Karyotype' as a term has multiple meanings, all of which are used here.
 It may refer to a person's chromosome complement, to the test used to discern said chromosome complement, or to an image of chromosomes ascertained via such a test.) observed in tetrasomy X is 48,XXXX, as the condition is typified by a 48-chromosome complement rather than the 46 chromosomes observed in normal human development.